 Where can I receive specific advice about course selection?

 If you are taking courses to qualify for admission to a graduate or professional program or for professional certification, you should first contact an advisor in the graduate department, the professional faculty or the professional organization.
 You may want to determine whether you have to take specific courses, a certain number of courses, courses at a specific level or receive certain minimum grades.

-Once you have determined what courses you ought to take, or have identified a short list of courses, please visit or contact the Woodsworth College Office of the Registrar if you have further questions about course enrolment.
+Once you have determined what courses you ought to take, or have identified a short list of courses, please contact the Woodsworth College Office of the Registrar if you have further questions about course enrolment.

 I applied to work towards a second undergraduate degree.
 Why was I admitted as a non-degree student?